aistrate/ProjectEuler/README.md

 There are around [450 problems][2] (Nov 2013), in roughly increasing order of difficulty: problems 1 to 10 can be solved in minutes, while problems 100 and beyond could take hours.
 The main challenge, especially from problem 50 on, is to come up with solutions that execute in a reasonable amount of time (usually seconds, but sometimes up to a minute).

+This repository contains my solutions to some of the problems, in Haskell.
+I solved 107 out of the first 125 in the series (which puts me in the 98th percentile of users by number of problems solved).

 I started working on the problems after reading part of [Real World Haskell][3], in January 2010.
-At that point, I needed something to practice on--to solidify my knowledge of Haskell, to learn to think the functional way.
-I remembered that I had loved solving logical/mathematical puzzles in secondary and high school, so this was a good fit.
-After a while, it became quite addictive.
+At that point, I needed something to practice on, to solidify my knowledge of Haskell, to learn to think the functional way.
+I remembered how much I loved solving logical/mathematical puzzles in secondary and high school, so I thought this would fit the bill.
+After a while, it became quite addictive, like a video game.

-I solved 107 of the first 125 problems, which puts me in the 98th percentile of users, by number of problems solved.

 Some of the more interesting problems: